KanishkaShrivastava07/NeoTerminal/README.md

 🎮 NeoTerminal

-Welcome to NeoTerminal — your ultimate terminal-based gaming hub!
+NeoTerminal is a terminal-based gaming hub written in Java.
-Play multiple classic and modern games directly from the terminal with interactive menus, challenges, and CPU opponents.
+Play multiple classic and modern games directly from your terminal, with interactive menus, challenges, and computer opponents.

 ✨ Features